mastupristi/TarStreamExtractor/README.md

 ## Supported Features and Limitations

-Although the *TAR Stream Extractor* core should support all types of tar, the example provided supports only tar containing files and not directories.
-In other words, the example requires tar not containing directory structures.
-The files that the tar contains must therefore be pathless.
+Although the *TAR Stream Extractor* core should support all types of tar, the example provided supports only tar containing regular files and directories.

 ## Further readings and related projects